RavirajMhalsekar/RavirajMhalsekar/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://soumyajit.vercel.app/)**

-- 🔭 I’m currently working on `Something Intresting`.
+- 🔭 I’m currently working on `Something interesting`.

-- 🌱 I’m currently learning `MERN Stack`
+- 🌱 I’m currently learning `Nextjs Stack`

 - 👯 I’m looking to collaborate for `Dev Projects`